Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'Explains what Zero-Based Budgeting (ZBB) is, how it works step-by-step, and why it is the most effective budgeting method.'
-It specifies the verb ('explains'), the resource (ZBB), and distinguishes it from sibling tools like 'analyze_budget' or 'create_budget_plan' by focusing on education rather than analysis or creation.
+The description clearly states the tool's purpose: to explain Zero-Based Budgeting (ZBB) with specific components (what it is, how it works step-by-step, why it's effective) and a structured output with examples.
+It distinguishes itself from sibling tools like 'analyze_budget' or 'create_budget_plan' by focusing on educational explanation rather than analysis or creation.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.